-If the conservation easement is being donated for environmental purposes, you should ask the eligible organization if it has potential to be certified as an Eco-gift property by Environment and Climate Change Canada as a gift of Ecologically Sensitive Land.
+If the conservation easement is being granted for environmental purposes, you should ask the eligible organization if it has potential to be certified as an Ecogift property by the government of Canada as a gift of Ecologically Sensitive Land.
 This will further increase your income tax benefits (see Calculating your tax deduction or non-refundable tax credit later in this booklet).

-According to www.ec.gc.ca, ecologically sensitive lands are areas or sites that currently or could in the future, contribute to the conservation of Canada's biodiversity and environmental heritage.
+According to www.ec.gc.ca, ecologically sensitive lands are areas or sites that currently, or could in the future, contribute to the conservation of Canada's biodiversity and environmental heritage.
 Some provinces, including Ontario, Quebec, New Brunswick, and Prince Edward Island, have more precise definitions of ecologically sensitive lands.

-The certification is done by the Ministry of the Environment or delegated authority.
+The certification is done by Environment and Climate Change Canada or delegated authority.
 The organization you are working with can provide the appropriate contact in your area.
 It is a good idea to contact them early in the process to determine what information they need from you for certification.
-Many organizations will help facilitate this process for you, but ultimately it is the landowner who applies for Eco-gift certification.
+Many organizations will help facilitate this process for you, but ultimately it is the landowner who applies for Ecogift certification.